flix/book/src/common-problems.md

 ```

 The issue is that the empty list has the polymorphic type: `List[a]` for any
 `a`.
-This means that Flix cannot select the appropriate `ToString` type class
+This means that Flix cannot select the appropriate `ToString` trait
 instance.

 The solution is to specify the type of the empty list.
 For example, we can write: